Deal, Kent: Sport and leisure

 Deal has a non-League football club Deal Town, which plays at The Charles Sports Ground.

 The rugby club, Deal & Betteshanger Lions, plays at the old RM Drill Field off Canada Road.

 Deal Walmer & Kingsdown Amateur Rowing Club is located on the seafront north of the pier.

+Royal Cinque Ports Golf Club is located immediately north of the town and is a renowned championship links course.
+The club was founded in February 1892 and the course opened later that year.
+In 1909, the club was the venue for the Open Championship, which was won by Englishman J H Taylor.
+The club also hosted the 1920 Open Championship and 1923 Amateur Championship.
+The club had been due to host further Open Championships in the 1930s and 1940s, however the Second World War and flooding damage meant all these championships were cancelled or relocated to other venues.
+The HRH Price of Wales (later Edward VII) was a frequent visitor and was the club's president 1905-1907, he bestowed the royal patronage on the club.

 There is a farmer's market on Wednesday which sells local produce, as well as a long-running market on Saturday.
 The town has an independent retail sector in the North End of Deal High Street, and a number of chains on the High Street, though there are some retail voids.

 The Lighthouse Music & Arts Venue offers live music and arts events.

 The Astor Theatre in Deal offers musical performances, live theatre, exhibitions, films, classes and clubs.
 Across the road from the Astor Theatre is the Kent Museum of the Moving Image, created by David Francis, with his wife Jocelyn Marsh (daughter of award-winning production designer Terence Marsh).
 The 'Kent MOMI' features three exhibitions focused on early Moving Image History, Vinten Cameras and the work of Ealing Studios.